-As the temperature drops and the leaves fall from the trees, visibility in the park improves.
+As the temperature drops and leaves fall from the trees, visibility in the park improves.

 In the quiet cold of winter, your senses will be heightened, as you find yourself listening and looking for chickadees, nuthatches, and a host of woodpeckers scouring for seeds and berries – or peeking under bark for hard-to-find insects.

-In addition to smaller, feathered residents, the park also plays host to larger game as well, like deer, squirrels, and turkeys who spend much of their time in winter out in the open, foraging for food.
+In addition to smaller, feathered residents, the park also plays host to larger game like deer, squirrels, and turkeys who spend much of their time in winter out in the open, foraging for food.

 While walking through the snow, you will undoubtedly come across smaller tracks left by animals like mice, rabbits, and other burrowing creatures.
 If you are lucky, you may also encounter traces of foxes and bobcats as well.

-For current conditions and information, visit www.nps.gov/shen
+For current conditions and information, visit www.nps.gov/shen.